 At this stage, the process is very organic.
 Any image you will use will work just as long as you follow the curvature of your blocking render.
 Keep in mind that slanted edges should have slanted faces.
-So if you are using a reference that has a much more vertical face, be sure to transform it to follow the contour of the blocking render
+So if you are using a reference that has a much more vertical face, be sure to transform it to follow the contour of the blocking render.

 Add some tip details to the edges of the mountain.
-When selecting for the tip on the mountains in your painting, try to look for the ones that are tips themselves.
-It's easier to have them match rather than carving a piece of image to make it look like a tip
+When selecting images for the tip on the mountains in your painting, try to look for the ones that are tips themselves.
+It's easier to have them match rather than carving a piece of image to make it look like a tip.

 As we move forward, integration is the key.
 We need to match our added elements to the overall color of our image and our chosen sky.

 Since our biggest element in our painting right now is the mountain, we will try to match all other added elements to the mountain and sky.
 The mountains will dictate your highlights and shadows, while the sky will dictate your depth, or the color of the furthest element in your scene.
 When we are done and everything is well integrated, we can then edit the colors further to our liking.
-As of this stage, we just want all the images match each other.
+At this stage, we just want all the images to match each other.

 - Top Right: Controls Highlights.
-Down = Darker Up, = Brighter
+Down = Darker Up, = Brighter.

 - Center: Controls the Mid-range colors of your image, the grays.
-Down = Darker, Up = Brighter
+Down = Darker, Up = Brighter.

 - Bottom Left: Controls the Shadows.
-Down = Darker Up = Brighter
+Down = Darker Up = Brighter.

 You can add more points in between that could mix and match the darks and the highlights.

-We will illustrate the effects of changing these values in the next few images.
+I will illustrate the effects of changing these values in the next few images.

-In order to accurately pick and edit our colors, we open the Properties of our Curves Tool and click on the Hand Icon (CS6 and up) or Eyedropper Icon of CS5 below.
+In order to accurately pick and edit our colors, we open the Properties of our Curves Tool and click on the Hand Icon (CS6 and up) or Eyedropper Icon of CS5 or below.
 You can add points to your Curve this way and adjust it more accurately.

 Also continue to integrate the elements.
-Cloning and painting some seams out will shape your structures to your desired look
+Cloning and painting some seams out will shape your structures to your desired look.

-Carve your way through the reference images, carefully picking each image to create the pointed shape of our reference
+Carve your way through the reference images, carefully picking each image to create the pointed shape of our reference.

 Tip: Try compiling your reference images into one PSD file.
 Chances are you will be using the same image over and over again.
 Compiling them into a PSD file will retain the reference's original resolution and the crop that you made previously made in one smaller file.